 In a 2020 survey, 93 percent of businesses said video is a key part of their marketing strategy — jumping from 78 percent in 2015.
 Video trumps all other content types, not only for building brand awareness and engagement but also for in-house purposes such as employee training and live streaming key events.

 Public video-sharing sites like YouTube and Daily Motion can put your videos before a worldwide audience at no cost.
 But a private video hosting platform has a long list of features that can help businesses make the most of their video productions by providing more security, better analytics, and full control over on-demand and live-streamed content.
+Download our free e-book The Ultimate Video Platform Buying Guide to create your own checklist of what you look for in a video platform.

 Private video hosting platforms offer business users a variety of paid solutions for uploading and managing video content of all kinds.
 These platforms give users complete control over their content and how it can be shared and distributed.
 Privately hosted video content is not available to the public and not visible to search engines, so content publishers can make all the decisions about where to put the content and who should be allowed to see it.